shadyamr/Restaurant-Management-System/README.md

 # Restaurant Management System
 RMS Application - Java

-This is our team project for Fall 2021 - CSC240/SWE211 - Object Oriented Programming.
-A system that makes reservations to a restaurant.
-The customer can select a restaurant based on a specific location.
-Once the customer chooses a certain restaurant, he can reserve a table.
+This is our team's project for Fall 2021 - CSC240/SWE211 - Object Oriented Programming.
+This is a system that has various features for both customers and the owner.
+The owner has a lot of abilities, like editing the menu, adding employees and tables.
+The customer can reserve a table at a specific time using the system and can then choose one of the three main branches according to the location they desire.
+Once the customer chooses a branch, he's redirected to choosing his main courses of food.

 # Progress
 * [x] Diagram
 * [x] File System
 * [x] Branches
+* [x] Menu

 # Modules
    - **Owner module:**